ejaxon/ejaxon.github.io/reading.md

 24. The Golden Compass: His Dark Materials Book 1.
 Philip Pullman (@PhilipPullman). #my2019reading
 25. A Nazareth Manifesto: Being With God.
 Samuel Wells. #my2019reading
 26. The Subtle Knife: His Dark Materials Book 2.
 Philip Pullman (@PhilipPullman). #my2019reading
+27. The Art of Gathering: How We Meet and Why It Matters.
+Priya Parker (@priyaparker). #my2019reading